sielerjm/michaelsieler/Career/postdoc.rst

 In a postdoctoral research position, I aim to:

-- Expand my research on the gut microbiome stability and its role in supporting host health and mediating disease.
+- Expand my research on the gut microbiome stability and its role in supporting host health and homeostasis.
-- Explore new multi-omic methodologies and technologies for microbiome analysis.
+- Explore and integrate new multi-omic methodologies and technologies for microbiome analysis.
-- Collaborate with leading researchers and institutions to drive innovation and discovery in microbiome science.
+- Collaborate with researchers and institutions across a diverse array of fields to drive innovation and discovery in microbiome science.

 Contact Information
 -------------------